By Rachel Harris, Head of Marketing EMEA & APAC

 Of course, RPO was initially developed to outsource hiring during critical business growth phases.
 But now it has become so much more.

-By working across companies, industries, and regions the value of RPO is finally being recognised; not as a quick-fix to hiring, but for the expertise, ROI value, knowledge and experience that only a global leader with many SME’s in resourcing can provide.
+By working across companies, industries, and regions the value of RPO is finally being recognised; not as a quick-fix to hiring, but for the expertise, knowledge and experience that only a global leader with many SMEs in resourcing can provide.

-It’s a critical time for HR, the teams that saw us through the pandemic, the people who ensured we could work effectively from home, the leaders who took on-board our well-being during isolation, and then managed redundancies at the start, followed by filling the gaps on our return to the offices – have been burning the midnight oil.
-And now to fan the HR fire, (ssshh) recession is on the horizon.
+It’s a critical time for HR.
+The teams that saw us through the pandemic, the people who ensured we could work effectively from home, the leaders who took on-board our well-being during isolation, and then managed redundancies at the start, followed by filling the gaps on our return to the offices—have been burning the midnight oil.
+And now to fan the HR fire, recession is on the horizon.

-In this environment, it’s more critical than ever to collaborate on innovation between suppliers and clients; to learn from each other, to build better value into solutions and find future-proof processes to ensure that our businesses grow.
+In this environment, it’s more critical than ever to collaborate on innovation with your suppliers; to learn from each other, to build better value into solutions and find future-proof processes to ensure that our businesses grow.